Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Green Bay and its opponents have scored at least 50 points -- this matchup's over/under -- only twice this season.
+- Green Bay and its opponents have scored at least 51 points only twice this year.

-- Cincinnati's games have gone over 50 points in just one opportunity this season.

-- Sunday's over/under is 3.2 points higher than the combined 46.8 PPG average of the two teams.

-- These two squads combine to surrender 43.8 points per game, 6.2 fewer than this contest's over/under.
+- This contest's over/under is 7.2 points greater than the 43.8 these two squads combine to surrender per game this season.

-- The average total in Packers games this season is 48.6, 1.4 points fewer than Sunday's total of 50.

 Packers stats and trends

-- The Packers have been favored by 3 points or more three times this season and have covered the spread in two of them.

-- Green Bay's games this year have gone over the total in two out of four opportunities (50%).
+- Green Bay's games this year have eclipsed the over/under two times in four opportunities (50%).

-- The Packers put up 23.8 points per game, five more than the Bengals give up per contest (18.8).
+- The Packers average 23.8 points per game, five more than the Bengals give up per matchup (18.8).

-- Green Bay is 3-0 against the spread and 3-0 overall this season when the team puts up more than 18.8 points.
+- Green Bay is 3-0 against the spread and 3-0 overall this season when the team scores more than 18.8 points.

-- The Packers rack up just five fewer yards per game (318), than the Bengals allow per outing (323).
+- The Packers collect 318 yards per game, only five fewer than the 323 the Bengals give up per matchup.

-- When Green Bay piles up more than 323 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Green Bay amasses over 323 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Packers have four giveaways this season, while the Bengals have four takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bengals.